gabriel-ing/Quickstarts/REST-Quickstart/REST Quickstart.md

 There are many ways to create a REST API with IRIS, this guide shows a very simple code-first example as a place to get started.

+This guide is going to show the entire process to completely demonstrate how a REST service functions.
+It is worth noting that there are shortcuts available to easily create boilerplate code and stub-functions, for example using an OpenAPI specification.

- REST APIs tend to use two IRIS classes, a Dispatch class, and an implementation class.
+REST APIs use two classes, a Dispatch class, and an implementation class.
 The Dispatch class defines the endpoints, routes and which methods are called in response to an HTTP request.
 The Implementation class defines the methods that are called.

 	GET Request ---> <server>/api/endpoint ---> Dispatch class ---> Implementation class

-In the simple example below, we are going to create a library service that receives information on a pet and saves it into the database.
+In the simple example below, we are going to create a service that receives information on a pet and saves it into the database.
 For this, we need also need a %persistent class to store in the database.
 This database storage could also be achieved with SQL queries.

 To create the simplest REST service therefore we simply need:

-- Dispatch class to route the requests - `disp.cls`
+- A Dispatch class to route the requests - `disp.cls`
-- Implementation class to create the methods - `impl.cls`
+- A Implementation class to create the methods - `impl.cls`
-- Persistent class to store data in database. - `person.cls`
+- A Persistent class to store data in database. - `person.cls`
 - To create a web-application

 ## Persistent class